miroslavpopovic/miroslavpopovic.github.io/input/about.md

 Title: About Me
 ---

-.NET and JavaScript software architect, currently employed by [Seavus](https://seavus.com/).
+.NET and JavaScript software architect, employed as a Technical Lead at [Seavus](https://seavus.com/).

 One of the leaders of the local [BLbit](http://www.developers.ba/) / [Microsoft Community](http://www.mscommunity.ba/groups/blbit) [user group](https://www.facebook.com/groups/blbit/) and an occasional speaker on dev conferences in Bosnia and Hercegovina and region.